aonufrei/threads-docs/threads.md

 Using `Lock`:

-We need to change main method and the Utils class a bit
+We need to change the main method and the `Utils` class a bit
 ```java
 public class SynchronizedWithLock {
 	public static void main(String[] args) {